Pavankurapati03/A-Self-Diagnosis-Medical-Chatbot/README.md

 ## 🔍 Features

-- 🧠 **Medical Q&A Module**: Answers medical-related questions using a trained LLM.
+- 🧠 **Medical Q&A Module**: Answers medical-related questions using a trained LLM and using RAG Pipeline.
-- 📄 **Report Analysis Module**: Reads medical scan reports (PDF/Image) and provides key insights using OCR + NLP.
+- 📄 **Report Analysis Module**: Reads medical scan reports (PDF/Image) and provides key insights finetuned LLM.
 - 🌿 **Health & Wellness Module**: Suggests physical exercises, mental wellness tips, and health management advice.
 - 🌐 **Multi-language Support**: Accepts and responds in multiple languages.
 - 🎤 **Voice Interface**: Converts voice to text and text to voice using Speech-to-Text and Text-to-Speech.